superdonut211/RPG/README.md

 abstraction not only enhances the flexibility and scalability of the enemy spawning mechanism but also adheres to the principle of open/closed design by being open to extension (for new enemy types) while being closed for modification.
-Through the EnemyFactory, I leveraged the Factory Method pattern to centralize enemy creation, providing a clear, maintainable, and scalable approach to generating diverse enemy instances.
+Through the EnemyFactory, I leveraged the Factory Method pattern to centralize enemy creation, providing a clear, maintainable, and scalable approach to generating diverse enemy instances.The createEnemy method acts as the factory method, deciding the enemy type based on input parameters and ensuring the game's difficulty scales appropriately, which fulfills the pattern's goal to delegate instantiation to subclasses (or, in this case, to delegate based on input parameters), promoting a maintainable and scalable enemy creation process.

 Strategy Design Pattern Source: https://www.freecodecamp.org/news/a-beginners-guide-to-the-strategy-design-pattern/#:~:text=The%20Strategy%20Design%20Pattern%20is,statically%20choosing%20a%20single%20one.